BENNI-GITHUB/project-03-Benni-Auto/README.md

 ### Text for Services
-+ I used ChatGPT to create content for each services and reviews.
++ I used ChatGPT to create content for each service and reviews.

 ## Acknowledgements
 + All the friends who tested the site, even in its earliest stages.